-Prefer a more automated process over the manual procedures like TIG welding?
+Do you think you would prefer learning a more automated welding process more than the manual procedures like TIG welding?
 Consider MIG welding.
 Most commonly used in fabrication shops with higher production requirements, MIG welding uses a current similar to a car battery.
 The voltage can be controlled and adjusted.

 What Is MIG Welding?